ShaileeSharma0520/virtualLibrary/README.md

 # virtualLibrary
-This is a simple SQL-based library that I created for fun
+This is a testing creation
 <br>
 Author - SHAILEE SHARMA